Focal Places in Burlington

 Over the past 20 years, the Intervale Center in Burlington, VT has created a nationally recognized incubator model for supporting local food systems.
 However, Burlington’s Intervale has supported sustainable food systems for thousands of years.
 The Intervale as we know it today is an 870-acre floodplain on the Burlington side of the Winooski River, where it flows through the cities of Burlington, Winooski, and Colchester.
 It remains home to a rich diversity of species, including moose, bear, migratory birds, and economically and culturally valuable plants, and its riparian forests provide a important habitat corridor traveled by many animals.
 It’s also home to a dozen established and incubator farms, city parkland, radio towers, and a wood-fired power generating plant.

 Human use of the Intervale intensified after European colonization.
-In the 1770s, Europeans settled there and began cultivating it.
+In the 1770s, Europeans settled in the Intervale and began to cultivate the land.
 For a few generations after the American Revolution, the Burlington Intervale was known as one of the granaries of New England, producing rye and winter wheat, as well as flax, barley, butter and pork.
 With the construction of the railroad (which still passes through the Intervale and services the McNeil Power Plant), grain markets shifted west, and Intervale farmers turned to dairy.
 In the 1800s, much of the land was owned by absentee landowners, and worked by tenant farmers.

 Upstream land use patterns in 19th century Vermont also had a major impact on the Winooski River and the Burlington Intervale.
 As the watershed’s hills were cleared for sheep pasture, surface runoff and flooding increased, and sediment traveled downstream to the lower Winooski.
 As a result, the course of the Winooski through the Intervale shifted dramatically—600-1000’—over only 80 years.
 Click through this slideshow to watch the Winooski River change its course throughout the 19th century.